akincan01/youtube-mcp-server/README.md

 - `MCP_HTTP_PORT` – HTTP server port (default `3000`).
 - `YOUTUBE_CREDENTIALS_PATH` – Path to the OAuth client credentials JSON (`config/credentials.json`).
 - `YOUTUBE_TOKEN_PATH` – Path to the OAuth token JSON (`config/token.json`).
+- `YOUTUBE_CREDENTIALS_JSON` / `YOUTUBE_TOKEN_JSON` – Optional inline JSON overrides.
+If set, the server skips reading from disk (and will not attempt to rewrite the token).

 ## Inspector Quickstart